-Catherine W. Anglin focuses her civil litigation practice on complex business litigation matters, including toxic tort and products liability asbestos litigation, environmental law, and construction law.
-In asbestos litigation, she represents both product manufacturers and premises defendants.
-In this legal work, she is buttressed by the 13-year career she enjoyed as an environmental consultant prior to practicing law.
+Catherine W. Anglin focuses her civil litigation practice on complex toxic tort and products liability litigation, environmental law, health & safety, and construction law.
+Her work in these fields is buttressed by the 13-year career she enjoyed as an environmental consultant prior to practicing law.

-Catherine received her undergraduate degree in Earth & Atmospheric Sciences from Georgia Tech in 1996.
-As an environmental consultant she planned, conducted and reported results from soil and groundwater contamination investigations.
-This work required compliance with the Resource Conservation and Recovery Act (“RCRA”), the Clean Water Act (“CWA”), the Clean Air Act (“CAA”) and CERCLA (aka “the Superfund Act”) regulations while working with the client, and both state and EPA regulators, to evaluate efficiently contamination and apply innovative remediation techniques to bring projects toward closure.
-In the year before law school, Catherine oversaw a $20 Million levee rebuilding project south of New Orleans, Louisiana after Hurricane Katrina as a Quality Control Manager on one of the levee sites.
-She received her law degree from the University of Tennessee College of Law with honors in 2009, trading in her hard hat and steel-toed boots for suits and heels to begin practicing law.
-She now utilizes her familiarity with regulations, scientific analyses, and investigations to advise clients on brownfields matters and to defend clients in toxic tort and products liability actions.
+In her prior career as an environmental consultant she planned, conducted, and reported results from soil and groundwater contamination investigations to evaluate the nature and extent of contamination.
+This work required a deep understanding of the Resource Conservation and Recovery Act (“RCRA”), the Clean Water Act (“CWA”), the Clean Air Act (“CAA”) and CERCLA (aka “the Superfund Act”) regulations.
+Catherine worked with clients, and both state and EPA regulators, to evaluate contamination issues and apply efficient and innovative remediation techniques to bring remediation projects to closure.
+In the year before law school, Catherine served as a Quality Control Manager for a $20 Million levee rebuilding project south of New Orleans, Louisiana after Hurricane Katrina.